Here’s a question I get all the time: “Do I need to stop drinking to get in shape?”

 Unlike most questions that get asked repeatedly, this one isn’t annoying; in fact, I kinda love it.

 Probably because it’s always got some other coach’s name attached.
 “Do I need to give up alcohol?
-Coach John Smith says I do.”
+Coach Chad says I do.”
+All right, Chad.

 In an admittedly petty and completely condescending sort of way, I love hearing this—it’s a really easy way to identify coaches who operate completely outside the bounds of reality.